nansari-pour/gnomADextractor/README.md

 Alternate allele (ALT)

-Population allele frequency (AF): *Variants with value of NA are those absent in gnomAD*
+Population allele frequency (AF): *Variants with value of NA are those absent in gnomAD (i.e. novel or rare variant)*

 ## Contact